jgarc172/computations/simple-proofs.md

 The result is the last value of r.
 ```

+This one algorithm is obviously derived directly from the mathematical definition.
+This algorithm is not efficient, but it is used as an example.
+Later, we can prove a different algorithm for `x * y`.

 To Prove: for all whole numbers in `x` and `y`, the algorithm computes the product `x * y`.
 ### Termination:
 The algorithm repeats y times and terminates as described in line 2.

 ### Correctness (produces the expected result)

+Does the algorithm produce the expected result, the `"What"`?

 **By Induction**:

-The Loop Invariant: The property of the loop is itself the definition of `x * y` which is assumed to be true, and `i` is `y`.
+The **Invariant**, the truth: The property of the loop is itself the definition of `x * y` which is assumed to be true when the loop terminates at `i = y`.
 Line 3 in the loop represents this truth as `r <- r + x`.
-The property of this statement says, "the result is the addition of the previous result plus x"
+The property of this statement says, "the result is the addition of the previous result plus x", and it is expected to be the value of `x * y` for any value of y.
+Since that is when the loop terminates, then the result is `x * y`.

-Thus, the Loop Invariant is
+Thus, the Invariant is a mathematical definition; and a propery of the loop.
 ```
 mathematical property <-> Loop property x * y <-> r <- r + x, after y repetitions